Coronavirus: What's happening in Canada and around the world Monday

 - Outbreak at N.L. nursing home grows as province confirms 15 new cases.

 - Nunavut clamps down on restrictions as 2 cases reported in Kinngait.

 - 2nd death, 62 new infections registered in N.W.T. since Friday.

 What's happening around the world

-As of Monday evening, more than 258 million cases of COVID-19 had been reported worldwide, according to a case-tracking tool maintained by U.S.-based Johns Hopkins University.
-The reported global death toll stood at more than 5.1 million.
+As of Monday, more than 228.6 million cases of COVID-19 had been reported worldwide, according to Johns Hopkins University's COVID-19 tracker.
+The reported global death toll stood at well over 4.6 million.

 In Europe, Greece's COVID-19 health advisory body has recommended expanding the country's booster shot program to people aged 60 and older, care-home residents and health-care workers.